Terra316/VENGE/README.md

 ## Goals:

 Currently, my/our goals for 2021 are not huge, but maybe a little ambitious for a single person to accomplish.
-My long term goals are definitely
+My long term goals are definitely ambitious.

 ### By the end of the year, I am aiming for: